Nwaforce/ToDo-Ts/README.md

 1. **Basic Version**: A version that only runs predefined commands without user input.
 2. **Interactive CLI Version**: A version that allows users to add, complete, remove, and list todos using console input.

-## Note
-I commented the version that only runs predefined commands without user input.
-And also uncommet the todo.js version for it to run successfully.
-This version only runs on console.
 ---

 ## Features